plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

 Now you can create the consul configuration file by opening `/etc/consul/consul.hcl` in an editor as the user "root".
 Copy the following content into it.

 You should adapt the paramters `datacenter`, `node_name`, `retry_join` and `encrypt` to your current situation.
 The name of the datacenter has to match that of your consul cluster and the node name could be adapted to your database name.
 Otherwise you can leave it out an consul will use the hostname of your VM instead.
-Behind `retry_join` you should set the ip addresses of your three consul servers and behind `encrypt` you need to add the gossip encryption key of your consul clusters.
+Behind `retry_join` you should set the ip addresses of your three consul servers and behind `encrypt` you need to add the gossip encryption key of your consul cluster.
 The parameters `ca_file`, `cert_file` and `key_file` contain path and name of the certificate files that have been created for your consul clients, in order to be able to join the cluster.

     datacenter = "de-west"
     data_dir   =  "/opt/consul"